MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/predictixordering-tutorial.md

 To learn more about SaaS app integration with Azure AD, see [Single sign-on to applications in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis).

-If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you begin.
+If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/) before you start.

 ## Prerequisites